MicrosoftDocs/power-automate-docs/articles/add-manage-connections.md

 ## Troubleshoot a connection

-Depending on your organization's policies, you might need to use the same account for signing in to Power Automate and creating a connection to SharePoint, Office 365,<!--Instance okay?--> or OneDrive for Business.
+Depending on your organization's policies, you might need to use the same account for signing in to Power Automate and creating a connection to SharePoint, Microsoft 365, or OneDrive for Business.

 For example, you might sign in to Power Automate with *yourname@outlook.com* but be blocked when you try to connect to SharePoint with *yourname@contoso.com*.
 You can instead sign in to Power Automate with *yourname@contoso.com* and you'll be able to connect to SharePoint.